iotaledger/iota-wiki/docs/get-started/bridge/shimmerbridge.md

 For any further questions or issues, please visit the XXXXXX Discord.
 ## ShimmerBridge Token Addresses

-### Layerzero Shimmerbridge Wrapped Tokens on Smr Evm
+### LayerZero ShimmerBridge Wrapped Tokens on Shimmer Evm

 :::info